keenwilson/RPS-Multiplayer/README.md

 * Utilized  `JavaScript` to build game logic and display results.
 * Use  `Bulma CSS framework` to make development lifecycle faster and easier.
 * This app comes with chat functionality that users can send texts and see if the opponent has disconnected.
 ---

-## User Story
-* Only two users can play at the same time.
-* Both players pick either rock, paper or scissors.
-After the players make their selection, the game will tell them whether a tie occurred or if one player defeated the other.
-* The game will track each player's wins and losses.

----

 ## Author